fsaia/site/_pages/03_teaching.md

 permalink: /teaching/
 ---

-In Fall 2022 I am teaching Math 2250: Calculus I. Our class will utilize a flipped classroom structure emphasizing active, collaborative problem solving and learning.
+In Spring 2023 I am teaching Math 1113: Precalculus.
+Our class will utilize a flipped classroom structure emphasizing active, collaborative problem solving and learning.

-Office hours for Fall 2022 are
+Office hours for Spring 2023 are

-* Mondays 9:30 -- 10:30 a.m.
-* Tuesdays 11:00 a.m. -- 12:00 p.m.
-* Thursdays 2:30 -- 3:30 p.m.
+* to be determined!

 I have undergone the UGA Pride center's [Safe Space Training](https://lgbtcenter.uga.edu/content_page/safe-space) and consider my office a safe space for all.
 I hope that you do, too!
 I have also completed the university's [Certificate in Diversity and Inclusion](http://diversity.uga.edu/index.php/programs/article/cdi).

 ## Past Teaching:

+Fall 2022

+* Math 2250: Calculus I, CRN 15447
+	*flipped classroom structure*

 Summer 2022